dotnet/AspNetCore.Docs/aspnetcore/client-side/dotnet-interop/index.md

 ## JS `Date` objects

-The example in this section demonstrates importing methods which have a JS `Date` object as its return or parameter.
+The example in this section demonstrates importing methods which have a [JS `Date`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date) object as its return or parameter.
 Dates are marshalled across interop by-value, meaning they are copied in much the same way as JS primitives.

-A [`Date` object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date) is time-zone agnostic.
-A .NET <xref:System.DateTime> is adjusted relative to its <xref:System.DateTimeKind> when marshalled, but time zone information isn't preserved.
+A `Date` object is timezone agnostic.
+A .NET <xref:System.DateTime> is adjusted relative to its <xref:System.DateTimeKind> when marshalled to a `Date`, but timezone information isn't preserved.
 Consider initializing a <xref:System.DateTime> with a <xref:System.DateTimeKind.Utc?displayProperty=nameWithType> or <xref:System.DateTimeKind.Local?displayProperty=nameWithType> consistent with the value it represents.

 `DateShim.js`: